abonilla1/super-hero-party/README.md

  Special consideration to all those who worked on the Bootstrap 5 Beta release, this work would have been impossible without it.
  This App uses "Bebas Neue" Font from Google Fonts under the open font license, the princial designer of this work is Ryoichi Tsunekawa.

+ Special thanks also to my instructors and classmates at generalassemb.ly for their input and advice on this project!